Jean-Pierre Lola Kisanga

 Jean-Pierre Lola Kisanga (10 June 1969 – 1 December 2020) was a Congolese politician.

 Biography

 Kisanga served as Congolese Minister of Higher Education until 15 November 2005, when he was appointed by President Joseph Kabila to succeed Théo Baruti as Governor of the Oriental Province.
 He retained this position until 24 February 2007, when he was succeeded by Médard Autsai Asenga.
 He also served as a spokesperson for the Rally for Congolese Democracy–Goma.

-Kisanga died from Covid-19 in 2020.
+Kisanga died from COVID-19 in December 2020.